 • Getting mentioned in respected industry publications to improve entity recognition

-Essentially, content that both answers questions and proves its credibility stands a better chance of being cited by AI-driven features.
+Content that answers questions and proves its credibility has a better chance of being cited by AI-driven features.

 Final Thoughts: Navigating the AI-First Future of Search

-With semantic content optimisation, brands improve their chances of being selected as trustworthy sources in AI-driven search results.
-Therefore, to succeed in this evolving landscape, content teams must move beyond keywords and adopt a wider digital strategy.
+Semantic content optimisation improves your odds of being chosen as a trusted source in AI-driven search results.
+To succeed in this changing market, content teams must move beyond keywords.
+They need a wider digital strategy.

 The New Priorities

-• Elevate brand visibility across multiple channels, not just through SEO
+• improve brand visibility across multiple channels, not just through SEO

 • Develop content that informs, engages, and innovates – not just ranks